 Even if you and your spouse have decided the best thing for everyone is to end your marriage, there are ways to make it easier for the people involved.
 An amicable divorce is possible and less traumatic for you, your spouse, and especially your children.
 With a little forethought and planning, even people who are angry with each other can ensure that their marriage ends with the least amount of friction.
-Mike Deering Law offers you these suggestions even before you consult us.
+Deering Hedrick offers you these suggestions even before you consult us.

 Protect the Children First